panoptic-labs/docs/docs/developers/V1.0/contract.PanopticPool.md

 ### _getPremia

-Compute the premia collected for a single option position 'tokenId'.
+Compute the premia collected for a single option position `tokenId`.

 ```solidity